rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-0-set-of-sets.md

 Note that, if set V overlaps W, then W also overlaps V.
 Both sets can be said to overlap each other.

-Note that none of two overlapping sets is a subset of the other.
+Note that no set, which overlaps another set, is a subset of the other.
-Both sets are therefore unrelated to each other.
+Overlapping sets are therefore always unrelated to each other.

 <!-- ======================================================================= -->
 ## derived statements

 **CLARIFICATION**
-The empty set is disjoint and related to any set, but not distinct to itself.
+The empty set is disjoint and related to any set, but does not count as being distinct to itself.
 A non-empty set is coupled with and related to itself.
 Two distinct non-empty sets may be coupled with each other.
-Two distinct non-empty and coupled sets are not necessarily related.
+Two distinct non-empty and coupled sets may overlap each other and are thus not necessarily related.

 ```
      \ set-2 |          |          |